ahmadslike/rock-paper-scissors-cpp/README.md

 - `enum` + `struct` to model game state cleanly
 - Passing state by reference instead of using globals
 - Input validation with `do...while` loops
-- Going beyond the course requirements: ANSI colored output and sound feedback
+- Implementing ANSI escape codes for colored output and sound feedback

 ## Author